-- more information. - 2. - Applications will be reviewed, verified, and approved by our Team.
-3. - Approved members will: 4. - Attend a Mi'kmawitasik Rights and Responsibilities Orientation Session. • - Sign the Licensing (Rights and Responsibilities) Agreement.

-- Work with Mi'kmawitasik team to create an online marketing profile. - Participate in ongoing training, funding, and marketing opportunities. - Renew membership every two years.
+- 1. Mi'kmawitasik applications can be completed on paper or electronically.
+Please visit mikmawitasik.ca for more information. - 2.
+Fill out the Mi'kmawitasik application and submit to the Mi'kmawitasik Administration Team. - 3.
+Applications will be reviewed, verified, and approved by our Team. - .
+Approved members will: - ♦ Attend a Mi'kmawitasik Rights and Responsibilities Orientation Session. - Sign the Licensing (Rights and Responsibilities) Agreement. - Receive personalized Mi'kmawitasik membership materials including a QR Code. - Work with Mi'kmawitasik team to create an online marketing profile. - ♦ Participate in ongoing training, funding, and marketing opportunities. - Renew membership every two years.